vpisarev/ficus/doc/ficustut.md

 ```
 // [1, 2, 3, ..., 1000000]
-val big_vector = [ for i<-0:1000000 {i+1} ]
+val big_vector = [< for i<-0:1000000 {i+1} >]
-val big_list = [: for i<-0:1000000 {i+1} :]
+val big_list = [for i<-0:1000000 {i+1}]
 ```

-Basically, array/vector/list comprehension is a for loop enclosed in one of variations of Ficus' square brackets: `[| |]` (array comprehension), `[ ]` (vector comprehension) or `[: :]` (list comprehension).
+Basically, array/vector/list comprehension is a for loop enclosed in one of variations of Ficus' square brackets: `[| |]` (array comprehension), `[< >]` (vector comprehension) or `[ ]` (list comprehension).
 The comprehension produces the corresponding collection (array/vector/list), where body of the for-loop defines the elements of those collections.
 The comprehensions can be used to construct arbitrarily small or big collections using certain formula, or to transform one collection or a set of collection to another of the same kind (array/vector/list) or a different kind.
 In the case of array comprehension when iteration is done over a multi-dimensional domain (or when we have nested for-loops) the result will also be multi-dimensional.
 Here are some more examples:

 ```
 val n = 10